-- Aggravates pregnancy symptoms: Symptoms such as vomiting, heartburn and mood swings are already at peak during pregnancy.
-Excess sugar can make these symptoms worse.
+- Aggravates pregnancy symptoms: Symptoms such as vomiting, heartburn, and mood swings might get worse with excess sugar intake.

-- Causes fatigue: Sugary foods merely provide empty calories and no energy.
-They contain sucrose that leads to a temporary hike followed by a sudden fall in the blood sugar levels, leaving you lethargic and tired.
+- Causes fatigue: Sugary foods provide empty calories and lack nutrition.
+They contain sucrose, cause a temporary spike in blood sugar, and leaving you lethargic and tired.

-- Acute fatty liver (AFL): A Maternal diet rich in fructose-containing sugars can lead to the fatty liver syndrome.
+- Acute fatty liver (AFL): A maternal diet rich in fructose-containing sugars can lead to fatty liver syndrome.
 It can also affect the fetal metabolism and thus lead to obesity or type II diabetes later in life (3).

 Tips To Reduce Sugar Consumption During Pregnancy